-- By providing training and technical assistance for Micro Enterprise service providers
+- By providing training and technical assistance for micro-business service providers

-- By providing information on Micro Enterprise program funding, research, resources, and partnerships
+- By providing information on micro-business program funding, research, resources, and partnerships

-- By hosting public education events that showcase the field of Micro Enterprise development and make the case for community support
+- By hosting public education events that showcase the Micro-business development field and make the case for community support

-- By facilitating community efforts that support Micro Enterprise development
+- By facilitating community efforts that support Micro business development

 - Through advocacy efforts on a federal, state, and local level

 If one in three Micro Enterprises in the United States hired an additional employee, the U.S. would be at full employment.
 Download AEO’s May 2011 report, The Power of One in Three.